Modeling Tips

 To save these changes, you must first delete the Model Compare block, then Save the model.
 Simply closing the model will discard your changes along with the Model Compare block.

-Link alerts
+Link Alerts

 Live update messages, called Link Alerts, are sent between ExtendSim blocks and the ExtendSim databases or global arrays they are dynamically linked to.
 This means that as soon as the data at the source changes, an alert will be dynamically sent to all the blocks linked to that location, and those target blocks can take actions to react to the new value.